kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get a Kentucky Divorce Decree Online?

 By itself, the Kentucky Judiciary does not process online requests for divorce decrees as of December 2020.
-Thus, all requests for divorce decrees must be in person and during business hours.
+Thus, all requests for divorce decrees should be in person and during business hours.

 disclaimer